ASM-Studios/AREA/docs/source/Project/benchmark.rst

 - **Performance**: Near-native performance due to Dart compiling to native machine code.
 - **Customizable UI**: Powerful widgets for designing complex UIs.
 - **Fast Development**: Hot reload and an extensive library of plugins.
+- **Comprehensive Documentation**: Detailed and well-maintained documentation, making it easy to learn and use.
+- **Familiarity**: Already comfortable with the technology, speeding up development and reducing the learning curve.

 **Comparisons**: